Introduction

 Original purpose of DDPM was to image generation, similar to GAN, VAE or Normalizing Flow.
 But, unlike others its much stable to train, and generate high quality images, without the fear of mode collapse.
 Almost all image generation models learns how to convert a latent vector (gaussian noise) to an image in one step, but in DDPM, the model fundamentally tries to learn how to remove noise from the latent vector over k iterations.
 Let’s understand how.

-DDPM has two process forward process and reverse process, in the forward process we gradually add noise to an sampled image for k steps, and in reverse we try to predict given a noisier version of the image, how much noise we need to remove to get to a less noisy image.
+DDPM has two process forward process and reverse process, in the forward process we gradually add noise to an sampled image($x_0$) for $k$ steps, and in the reverse process, the model does the exact opposite, it learns to look at a noisy image and figure out how much noise to strip away to restore it.

 Forward Diffusion Process: